th2-net/th2-codec/README.md

 > **NOTE**: codec can replace raw message with a parsed message followed by several raw messages
 > (e.g. when a codec decodes only a transport layer it can produce a parsed message for the transport layer and several raw messages for its payload)

-# Configuration
+# MQ connections

-Codec has four types of connection: stream and general for encode and decode functions.
+Codec has eight types of connection: stream and general for encode and decode functions, using Protobuf or th2 transport protocol.

 * stream encode / decode connections works 24 / 7
 * general encode / decode connections works on demand

 Codec never mixes messages from the _stream_ and the _general_ connections

+# gRPC connections

+Codec provides [gRPC service](https://github.com/th2-net/th2-grpc-codec/blob/master/src/main/proto/th2_grpc_codec/codec.proto) and can be connected to the next codec in pipeline via `grpc-client` pin.
+First codec in pipeline should be marked by setting `custom-config` field `isFirstCodecInPipeline` to `true` (this switches on verification of pipeline output during encoding).

+Codec never mixes messages from the _MQ_ and the _gRPC_ connections

 ## Transport lines

-transportLines responsable for number of independnet ecoding / decoding lines.
+transportLines responsible for number of independent encoding / decoding lines.
 Each transport lines has options:
 * type - has enum [`PROTOBUF`, `TH2_TRANSPORT`] value.
-Codec creates suitable type of message processor accoding this option.
+Codec creates suitable type of message processor according this option.
-NOTE: Support of each transport depends on childe codec implementation.
+NOTE: Support of each transport depends on child codec implementation.
 * useParentEventId - In both options codec attaches event about encode/decode problem to codec root event.
   If useParentEventId property is true, codec also attaches event with link to main problem event to each parent event ids from processed messages.